sjquigley/GitHub-in-the-Tech-Comm-Classroom/Method_1_InterRepository_or_ Forked_Collaboration.md

 Periodically you will want to compare your branches against the upstream main.
 To do so, choose **Main branch** and click "**fetch upstream**" and then "**Fetch and Merge**" ![Image detailing directions](images/fetch.png).

+## What's Happening on the Repository Owner's End?

+On my end, I see pull request populating in my repository.
+I open and inspect changes, sometimes sort out conflicts, comment, and push the changes into the ATTW-2021 development branch.
+When these changes look good, I make my own pull request, and merge the ATTW-2021 development branch into the Main branch.

 Peace and love, Stephen Quigley, University of Pittsburgh